 2017 History-Social Science Materials Adoption

 On November 9, 2017, the California Department of Education (SBE) adopted 10 out of the 12 History-Social Science instructional programs submitted for recommendation by the Instructional Quality Commission.
 The Clearinghouse for Specialized Media and Technology (CSMT) is preparing for the receipt of the final versions of the 2017 H-SS instructional materials and electronic copies from publishers to begin the process of creating alternate accessible formats in April 2018.
-The San Diego LRDC will receive final versions of the newly adopted materials in April 2018 as well.
 A complete adoption report and a full listing of these materials may be found on the first link below.

 2018 Draft of the Computer Science Standards